oscarlevin/discrete-book/README.md

 ### Compiling

 If everything has been set up properly above, you can now execute the following commands to build the book.
-First, no matter what output format you are looking for, you will need to enter the following to extract the WeBWorK problems and create a `webwork-representations.ptx` file:

-`make ww-extraction`

-Then, to create a LaTeX file and PDF, you can enter:
+To create a PDF, you can enter:

-`make latex`

-`make pdf`
+`pretext build pdf -w`

-To make the HTML version, you first need to extract images from the source:
+To make the HTML version:

-`make diagrams`

-And then create the HTML files:

-`make html`

-If you look in the `Makefile`, you will see some shortcuts that combine some of these.
+`pretext build html -w -d`

+The `-w` and `-d` flags are only needed the first time you compile, to extract the WeBWorK exercises and create SVGs for the images.
+Use the flags again only if you edit these elements in the source.

 ## Contributing